Designations Congruent with Things: Chapter 23

 “Please tell me if you are all right or not,” Mako whispers.

-“Um,” Newt says heroically, “am I brain-damaged.
-Well, it depends on how you define ‘brain damage’, right.
-Like, did I literally have destruction or damage of brain cells resulting in unwanted short term and long term behavioral or cognitive sequelae.
+“Um,” Newt says heroically, “am I brain-damaged?
+Well, it depends on how you define ‘brain damage,’ right?
+Like, did I literally have destruction or damage of brain cells resulting in unwanted short term and long term behavioral or cognitive sequelae?
 Technically?”

 Mako says nothing.

 “Okay, technically, yes.
-Do I have epilepsy.
-Maybe, a little bit, kind of, the jury is still out on that one but from a medical criteria standpoint I arguably have it a little bit.
-Do I have some ocular scarring and a new and exciting predisposition for future glaucoma secondary to an alien drift.
+Do I have epilepsy?
+Maybe, a little bit, kind of, the jury’s out on that one, but from a medical criteria standpoint I arguably do have it, yeah.
+Do I have some ocular scarring and a new and exciting predisposition for future glaucoma secondary to an alien Drift?
 Yeah, sort of.
-Am I pretty much totally fine.
+Am I pretty much totally fine?
 Yes.
-Yes, Mako.
-Am I, even marginally, less intelligent.
+Am I, even marginally, less intelligent?
 No. Arguably, post-drift Newt is even more intelligent than pre-drift Newt.
-Is my scintillating personality still intact.
-I don’t know, you tell me.
-Am I still devastatingly good looking in a neohipster getup whilst playing the guitar.
+Is my scintillating personality still intact?
+I don’t know; you tell me.
+Am I still devastatingly good looking in a neohipster getup whilst playing the guitar?
 I can’t make an objective assessment on that one but indirect evidence indicates Dr. Gottlieb seems to think so and he’s actually somewhat difficult to please, aesthetically.
 So.
 Yes.
-I’m fine, Maks; I am, actually, really sorry that maybe you thought I was a little bit dead or suffering horribly for weeks, but, mostly, I was fine.”
+I’m fine, Maks; I am really sorry that you thought I was a little bit dead or suffering horribly for weeks.
+Because mostly I was fine.”

 “I missed you,” Mako whispers.